 Role of Telepresenters

-“The knowledge and skill of the telepresenters is key,” says Dr. Padmanabhan.
+“The knowledge and skill of the telepresenters is key,” Dr. Padmanabhan said.
 “In addition to managing the technology, they help to make the patient feel comfortable, and ask any clarifying questions so the patient and family understand what is going on.
-A good telepresenter makes it a better experience for the patients, and also easier for the physician.”
+A good telepresenter makes it a better experience for the patients and also easier for the physician.”

 Saving Time, Saving Brain

 Computer technology also allows the neurologist to view laboratory and scan results remotely.
-After a decision is made about TPA and the drug is administered, Ms. Anderson says the patient can then be safely transported to Baystate Medical Center, if further diagnostics and procedures are considered necessary.
+After a decision is made about TPA and the drug is administered, the patient can be safely transported to Baystate Medical Center, if further diagnostics and procedures are considered necessary.

 For patients in Franklin County or the Palmer, Ware, and Westfield areas, saving that initial 30 to 45 minutes in an ambulance for an evaluation can save brain function.
 “With Telestroke, we don’t have to transport patients for that initial evaluation anymore,” Ms. Anderson said.
 “They get a neurological consult right when they need it, with no neurologist in the building.”